 - Dull Surprise: Even when he's angry he still keeps a very even tone.

 - Take That: He and his show seem to be a lighthearted jab at NPR and its soft-spoken hosts.

-- Alter Ego Acting: The Douche occasionally points out when he’s speaking in character.
-“That’s the Douche talking.”
+- Alter Ego Acting: Howard occasionally points out when he's speaking in character.
+"That's the Douche talking."

 - Hidden Depths: Will occasionally provide moments that show they are more mature than their on-air behavior suggests, only to follow it up by acting like they would on air.

-- Jerkass: The two are NOT the least bit likeable.
+- Jerkass: The two are NOT the least bit likable.

 - No Sell: In the companion book Pawnee: Best Town in America, Jerry transcribed the two trying to prank Ron.
 Ron stonewalls them since their choice of disguises to bug him with are random citizens and other members of the government, both of which Ron avoids like the plague.